Upgrade to the __tier_name__

 Don’t hesitate to inquire before making a purchase.

-Test It Out
+Test Your Wallet Out

-Alternatively, some stores sell readers and scanners that can check if a wallet is RFID-protected.
+Alternatively, some stores sell RFID readers and scanners that can check if a wallet is RFID-protected.
 You can use one of these devices to determine whether a wallet is RFID-protected.

 There are also apps you can download to test RFID wallets.
 However, these apps are not as reliable as a physical device because they can’t detect all RFID frequencies.